afnanahmadtariq/Plus-W-IT-Training-Tasks/Class_3/Class_3_Assignment.md

 # Class 3 Assignments

 This document summarizes the assignments completed in **Class 3** of the Plus W IT Training Program.
-The tasks focus on string manipulation, user input handling, and basic mathematical calculations.
+The tasks focus on branching iterations and functions in python.

 ## 📂 Directory Structure
 ```